waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

-- **Active Hypotheses (Ranked by Plausibility):**
+- **Active Hypotheses:**
+    - 1. The Hiker will move if the player uses an Escape Rope in the tile directly adjacent to him.
+(Blocked by game mechanic)
+    - 2. Evolve a Clefairy into a Clefable (using a Moon Stone) in front of the Hiker.
+- **Failed Hypotheses:**
-    - 1. The Hiker will move after all Team Rocket members within Mt.
+    - The Hiker will move after all Team Rocket members within Mt.
 Moon have been defeated.
-    - 2. The Hiker will move if the player uses an Escape Rope in the tile directly adjacent to him.
-    - 3. Evolve a Clefairy into a Clefable (using a Moon Stone) in front of the Hiker.
+(Result: Failed.
+All battlable Rockets defeated, Hiker's dialogue unchanged.)
-    - 4. The Hiker will move if the player has registered a certain number of Pokémon (e.g., 20) in their Pokédex.
+    - The Hiker will move if the player has registered a certain number of Pokémon (e.g., 20) in their Pokédex.
+(Result: Failed.
+Player has 55 Pokémon registered, Hiker's dialogue unchanged.)
-- **Failed Hypotheses:**
+    - The Hiker is looking for a Moon Stone and will move if the player has one in their inventory when they speak to him.
+(Result: Failed.
+Dialogue unchanged.)
     - The Geodude will move if a Geodude uses Self-Destruct in battle against him.
 (Result: Failed.
 The Grunt is not a trainer and cannot be battled.)
     - The Hiker at 1F (6,7) has lost an item.
 Using the Itemfinder near him will reveal a hidden item which, when returned, will make him move.
 (Result: Failed.
 Itemfinder did not respond.)
     - The Hiker on 1F will move if Pikachu interacts with him.
 (Result: Failed.
 Dialogue unchanged.)